Responsive Menu

 • The Straw That Broke the Camel’s Back

-• The third barricade is the one she saw with her own eyes in Texas: when a gang led by the Javert of Scotland’s Les Miserables, lured people to a Scottish-independence prayer and worship gathering in Dallas, TX, and turned it into a mass-casualty event that mirrored the London riots.
-The gang created a literal wall of church furniture, chained together and stacked against the exits — to ensure no one could escape and there would be no survivors.
-The shooters screamed “Flodden!” and “Culloden!” as they killed people with their faces hidden behind Guy Fawkes masks.
-To Cameron, that event felt like The Battle of the Alamo.
+• To Victoria, that event felt like The Battle of the Alamo.
 To others, including members of the FBI who spoke with her when they investigated it, it looked like a British military intelligence operation, staged as a British government massacre, and they wanted to know how that kind of operation got on American soil.
 As one undercover officer who DCN spoke with put it, “this may be the first preemptive strike on American soil since the Revolutionary War.”
-The event was officially downplayed as a gas-fire under investigation for homicides and arson, and the truth was never told publicly, as officials feared copycat crimes.

-• The moment she saw that massive barricade — so visually identical to the barricade of Les Misérables, she said something inside of her broke, she said, “I am trapped in Les Miserables, but it’s about Scotland.”
+• The moment Victoria saw that massive barricade — so visually identical to the barricade of Les Misérables, she said something inside of her broke, she said, “I am trapped in Les Miserables, but it’s about Scotland.”
 She said she has never been the same since that day. — she said to herself: “If I survive this, I am going to share my story with the world, and I am going to call it Scotland’s Les Misérables.
 I am going to show the world what happened.”

 These parallels gave Cameron a language through which to tell a story that institutions refused to acknowledge.